Google Business Profile Tips for Contractors

 When someone searches "plumber near me" or "electrician Toronto," Google shows a map with three businesses.
 Those three listings get most of the clicks.
 And they're pulled from Google Business Profiles.

-If you’re a contractor, your Google Business Profile (GBP) is one of the most important things you have online.
 The problem?
-Most contractors have a GBP that’s half-empty.
+Most contractors have a GBP that's half-empty.
 And a half-empty profile means fewer calls.

 Here's how to fix it.